ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 - [lanzaboote](https://github.com/nix-community/lanzaboote): enable secure boot for NixOS
 - [impermanence](https://github.com/nix-community/impermanence): used to make NixOS stateless, to imporve the reproduciability of NixOS system.

 ## When will flakes stablized {#when-will-flakes-stablized}

-Throughout so much content of the article, I've introduced in detail how to start using Flakes to configure the NixOS system, but at the beginning of the article we mentioned that **Flakes is still an experimental feature, which is worrying**.
+Throughout so much content of this post, I've introduced in detail how to start using Flakes to configure NixOS, but at the beginning of this post we mentioned that **Flakes is still an experimental feature, which is worrying**.
 If Flakes is greatly changed or even removed, we may need to spend a lot of time to migrate the configuration.

 In fact this is also one of the most concerned issues in the entire NixOS community, **when will Flakes become a stable feature**?